Development & Sustainability

 After a sanitation or water project is completed, WEFTA volunteers and local partners work to promote good sanitation and hygiene practices in homes, schools, and local institutions, and to raise awareness of the benefits of an environmentally comprehensive sanitation program.

-WEFTA volunteers and local partners often provide managerial assistance by helping to create or update policies that facilitate the operation and maintenance of water and sanitation systems such as determining equitable rate schedules and fees, if needed, or writing hiring policy guidelines, among others.
+WEFTA volunteers and local partners often provide managerial assistance by helping to create or update policies that facilitate the operation and maintenance of water and sanitation systems.
+This assistance may take the form of determining equitable rate schedules and fees, or writing hiring policy guidelines, for example.

 In some cases, WEFTA volunteers and local partners work with community leadership to develop an annual operating budget that could include items such as projected system operation and maintenance costs, debt repayment, and reserve funds.